Mistake 1: Using Too Many Colors

 Mistake 5: Choosing Predictable Colors

-The Fix: Take (a Little) Risk
+Take (a Little) Risk

 Certain color combos come with obvious connotations.
 (What comes to mind with the combination of red, white and blue, or red and green?)
 Keep your colors from reminding guests of their favorite holiday by subtly tweaking your hues.
 The trick is switching up at least one shade to downplay the resemblance.
 Instead of your standard red, white and blue, try bandana-red, faded denim and eggshell to banish any thoughts of Fourth of July.
 The same goes for forest green and pale pink if you're worried about your wedding looking Christmas-y.
 Or try adding another color to downplay the combo.
 Yellow dresses with red bouquets might conjure images of a popular fast-food restaurant, but breaking up the colors with white details, like lace or pearls, is a simple way to add elegance.